ECCC-MSC/open-data/docs/wmo-wis2/readme_en.md

 * [pywiscat](https://github.com/wmo-im/pywiscat): provides a Pythonic API atop the WIS2 Global Discovery Catalogue (GDC)
 * [pywis-pubsub](https://github.com/wmo-im/pywis-pubsub): provides subscription and download capability of data from WIS2

+## Support

+The MSC WIS2 services are operational 24/7.
+User support is provided on a best-effort basis during normal business hours.
+If you have any questions about these services, please [contact us](https://weather.gc.ca/mainmenu/contact_us_e.html).